-02:16 – Six ways to make $5000 a week putting in 2 hours a day.
+02:16 – Six ways to make $5000 a week putting in two hours a day.
 Yes, it’s possible.
 James tells you how.

-The worst thing you can do is spend a lot of time and energy building something that doesn’t work.
-If you want to learn about this, read things like The Lean Start Up.
-It’s a great example of this.
-You can put together an offer and a payment option and get paid and then create and then you’ll start to get rewarded for your time and effort and you know with certainty that people are interested with what it is you’re trying to sell because they’re already voting with their wallet instead of a survey.
+The worst thing you can do is spend time and energy building something that doesn’t sell.
+Read The Lean Start Up.
+It’s a great example of getting paid first.
+You can put together an offer and a payment option and get paid, and then create.
+You’ll get rewarded right away for your time and effort, and you’ll know with certainty that people are interested, because they’re voting with their wallet instead of a survey.

 Work with the existing demand

 That is the innovation curve that we have within our service business, looking for existing needs to earn extra money.
 You can do the same for your business.
 Once you start selling stuff, people will make requests.
 Ask them to pay for it and then roll it out.

 Here are some business models you could do to make $5,000 a week with 2 hours a day:

 If you don’t want to do all the services and the work, you could build in a supplier.
-Get someone to do the work and you wedge yourself between the customer and the work.
-Hey if you don’t even want to sell it then get affiliates to sell it or salesperson to sell it.
-So now, someone else supplies it, someone else sells it and you are in the middle taking cut.
+Get someone to do the work and wedge yourself between the customer and the work.
+If you don’t even want to sell it, then get affiliates or a salesperson to do it.
+Now someone else supplies it, someone else sells it, and you are in the middle taking cut.

-5. Be an affiliate marketer; sell other people’s products for commission.
+5. Be an affiliate marketer.
+Make extra money selling other people’s products for commission.
 That means you don’t have to worry so much about the sales copy, you don’t have any customer service, you don’t have to do research and development for products.
 You just have to promote.
 You just create and syndicate content that promotes the thing.

-It’s so easy to get in front of the camera or make screencasts or PDF documents or audios and put them into a bundle and put a price on them and sell them just like I do with Traffic Grab, with Content Assault, Affiliate Pounce, SuperFastConversions, Think Way Bigger, they’re all information products, they’re up there, they sell 24/7.
-I don’t have to do much after I’ve actually created it.
-Other people sell it, my affiliates.
-It just continues to bring customers to my income stream.
 This is how you build up or snowball a nice recurring revenue.
 Is it hard work up front?
 Yes.
 Should you start with a minimum viable product?
 Yes.
 Get paid by somebody to do something and then scale it because then you’re onto a winner.